Woody (Toy Story): Merchandise

 After the release of Toy Story in 1995, Disney began releasing merchandise for Woody and other Toy Story characters.
 They made a talking Woody doll, along with mugs, magnets, figures, trading cards, throw blankets, bedding, lunch kits, calendars, greeting cards, gift wraps, and other merchandise with Woody on them.
 After the release of Toy Story 4, Disney created an interactive talking action figure Woody.
-Woody also appears in multiple Disney and Toy Story related-video games, including Disney Infinity, Kinect Rush: A Disney-Pixar Adventure, Kinect: Disneyland Adventures, Disney Magic Kingdoms, Kingdom Hearts III, Lego The Incredibles, and Disney Dreamlight Valley.
+Woody also appears in multiple Disney and Toy Story–related video games, including Disney Infinity, Kinect Rush: A Disney-Pixar Adventure, Kinect: Disneyland Adventures, Disney Magic Kingdoms, Kingdom Hearts III, Lego The Incredibles, and Disney Dreamlight Valley.

 Woody appears in multiple Disney comics published by Boom!
 Entertainment from May to August 2009.
 They published four issues of a limited comic book series called Toy Story: Mysterious Strange.
 Woody also appears in the Toy Story Comics, published from May to August 2012, by Marvel and Disney Publishing called Toy Story: Tales from the Toy Chest.
 Woody was also featured in the Toy Story magazine, that was launched by Egmont in July 2010.
 It was a monthly magazine with 24 pages with the first one having 28 pages.
 Dark Horse Comics published a 72-page graphic novel related to Toy Story 4 in 2019 that had Woody in it.

 Oscars

 Woody, along with other Toy Story characters, voiced by their primary actors, have appeared and presented awards at the 68th, the 72nd, and the 88th Academy Awards.
 At the 68th Academy Awards, Woody and Buzz were left on the stage by John Lasseter after he received the Special Achievement Oscar.
 After being left on stage, Woody and Buzz did a short skit.
 At the 72nd Academy Awards, Woody, Buzz, and Jessie presented the Best Animated Short Film Oscar to The Old Man and the Sea by Aleksandr Petrov.
-At the 88th Academy Awards, Woody and Buzz were featured to honor the 20th anniversary of Toy Story's Oscar win and present the Oscar for the Best Animated Feature to Inside Out.
+At the 88th Academy Awards, Woody and Buzz were featured to honor the 20th anniversary of Toy Storys Oscar win and present the Oscar for the Best Animated Feature to Inside Out.

 Reception and legacy

-You can’t find a better friend than Sheriff Woody.
+You can't find a better friend than Sheriff Woody.
 [He] looked out for others, plotted rescue missions and valued loyalty.
 He was a role model for children, too, which could explain why he was front and center in the franchise.
 Woody was unwavering...
-“Toy Story” needed a leader, too, and Woody fit the hat... he didn’t always lead by example, but ultimately learned what mattered most...
+"Toy Story" needed a leader, too, and Woody fit the hat... he didn't always lead by example, but ultimately learned what mattered most...
 The ultimate toy?
-That’s Woody – loyal, dependable, trustworthy and steadfast.
+That's Woody – loyal, dependable, trustworthy and steadfast.